Disney shares drop as company delays reopening of California Disneyland

 The coronavirus-ravaged U.S. economy has begun to reopen but there is little clarity either on the pace and durability of the recovery, with new cases in the country continuing to rise.
 "The challenge is twofold: the longer the delay, the more money Disney loses.
 I also think the larger question is what's happening to demand - the longer this health crisis goes on, the more people delay their thoughts about travel," said LightShed Partners media analyst Richard Greenfield.
 "If Disneyland is uncomfortable opening, can they really open Disney World?"

 Last week, unions representing 17,000 workers at Disneyland expressed concerns to the state's governor that the theme park would not be safe enough to reopen by the company's target date.
-California witnessed its largest ever spike in confirmed new cases on Tuesday, with an additional 7,149 infections taking the state total to 190,222.

-Disney's shares, which have slumped more than 22% this year, were trading at $109.64 on Thursday.
+Like other major companies, Disney is confronting both the coronavirus pandemic and renewed calls for racial equity.
+On Thursday it announced it was "retheming" its "Splash Mountain" theme park ride, based on the controversial 1946 film "Song of the South."

+Disney said the ride, at Disneyland and Magic Kingdom park in Florida, would now feature characters from the animated film "The Princess and the Frog," which starred its first Black princess.

+Coronavirus hotspots flare in Arizona and Florida; Oregon church linked to outbreak